Nutrition & Snacking Guide For Your Favorite Nuts

 We can learn a thing or two from squirrels.
 For instance, stashing some nuts in handy locations (the car, desk drawer, snack cupboard) provides a healthy treat at moment’s notice.
 Nuts are a perfect antidote to a grumbling tummy.
 They’re full of protein and fiber, plus they are packed with vitamins, antioxidants and healthy fats that will keep you feeling full when mid-afternoon hunger pangs strike.
 As with all foods, portion control is key.
-To keep yourself in check, divide nuts into smaller containers or single-serving baggies (approximately ¼ cup) for a quick, nonperishable snack that won’t tip the scale.
+To keep yourself in check, divide nuts into smaller reusable containers (approximately ¼ cup) for a quick, nonperishable snack that won’t tip the scale.

 While whole, raw nuts are quite healthy, they can also be somewhat boring.
 We’ve highlighted a few of our favorites, along with recipes you can whip up to help you think outside the mixed-nut bowl.
 Be sure to make extra – once you share with family and friends they disappear quickly!

 Lower in calories and higher in protein than most nuts, almonds are a great choice for nut lovers who are watching their weight.
 High in vitamin E, calcium, B vitamins and monounsaturated “good” fat, which can help lower “bad” cholesterol, almonds are the darlings of nutritionists as well.
 They are also one of the most versatile of all nuts – you can buy them whole, slivered, roasted or plain.
 Almond flour, butter and milk are increasingly popular and a good choice for those with sensitivities to gluten, peanuts and dairy.
 One ounce of almonds (approximately 23 nuts) weighs in around 160 calories, with 6g of protein and 3g of fiber.